rafet2005/test-repo2/chipseq_test.md

 ```
 samtools index reads_filtered_sorted.bam
 ```
-verify that you have correct files using ls command
+verify that you have the correct files using the ls command

-**Using Picard tools mark duplicate reads** (5 minutes)
+**Using Picard tools, mark duplicate reads** (5 minutes)

 **Run the following commands:**